openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (1) The Verifier sends an Authorization Request to the Wallet.
 It contains a Presentation Definition as defined in [@!DIF.PresentationExchange] that describes the requirements of the Credential(s) that the Verifier is requesting to be presented.
 Such requirements could include what type of Credential(s), in what format(s), which individual Claims within those Credential(s) (Selective Disclosure), etc. The Wallet processes the Authorization Request and determines what Credentials are available matching the Verifier's request.
 The Wallet also authenticates the End-User and gathers consent to present the requested Credentials.

-(2) The Wallet prepares a presentation or presentations of the Verifiable Credential(s) that the End-User has consented to.
+(2) The Wallet prepares the Verifiable Presentation(s) of the Verifiable Credential(s) that the End-User has consented to.
 It then sends to the Verifier an Authorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.

 ## Cross Device Flow {#cross_device}